 1. Trust Your Instincts

 Cooks are always fussing with recipes.
 Each time we make something, we want to make it better than the last.
-We also know that sometimes we fuss too much, and that this rarely works out.
+We also know that sometimes we can fuss too much and that this usually ends up ruining the dish.
 This teaches us to trust our instincts.

 2. Always Keep Learning